Bilingual Education Cases and Laws

-Probably the most important legal event for bilingualism legislation and cases in education was the Lau v.
-Nichols case, which was brought against the San Francisco Unified School District by the parents of nearly 1,800 Chinese students.
-It began as a discrimination case in 1970 when a poverty lawyer decided to represent a Chinese student who was failing in school because he could not understand the lessons and was given no special help.
+One of the most important legal events for bilingualism legislation and cases in education was the Lau v.
+Nichols case.
+This case was brought against the San Francisco Unified School District by the parents of nearly 1,800 Chinese students.
+It began as a discrimination case in 1970.
+A poverty lawyer decided to represent a Chinese student who was failing in school.
+He could not understand the lessons and was given no special help.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.